eoyelana/riskon2025-ccn-analyzer/README.md

 # RiskON 2025: AI-Powered Client Contact Note Analyzer

 A proof-of-concept solution for the **Julius Baer RiskON 2025 Challenge**.
-This project leverages AI-powered language models to provide real-time quality assurance for manually created Client Contact Notes (CCNs).
+This project uses AI-powered language models to provide real-time quality assurance for manually created Client Contact Notes (CCNs).
 While the solution is flexible and can work with various LLM providers, we have implemented it using **Perplexity's Sonar API** due to its availability and ease of access for personal use and testing.

 <p align="center">
   <img src="./assets/licensed-image.jpeg" alt="AI Contact Note Analyzer Banner" width="600" heignt="300">